tkhamez/neucore/doc/Documentation.md

 the headers `X-Neucore-Rate-Limit-Remain` and `X-Neucore-Rate-Limit-Reset`.
 A request results in an error 429 "Too many requests" if the limit has been exceeded.

-If the global, IP-based rate limit is also active, the headers contain the values of the rate limit with the lower "remain" value.
+If the IP-based rate limit is also active, the headers contain the values of the rate limit with the lower "remain" value.

 If it is configured only, but not active, it is logged when an app exceeds the limit.